 H.A.R.T.'s Open Door Policy

-HART is an open admissions humane society as well as the impound holding facility for an average of sixteen local municipalities.
+HART is an open admissions humane society as well as the impound holding facility for an average of ten local municipalities.
 Although the two businesses are housed in the same building, they are two separate identities.

 These three scenarios reflect how HART takes in animals.
 Of course there will always be the ones tied to the front door or taped up in a box in the parking lot, that HART takes in.